What is TRIA?

 Why was it enacted?

 Terrorism risk insurance provides economic protection against terrorist attacks on people and property.
 Following the tragic attacks of 9/11, reinsurers withdrew from the terrorism risk insurance market, forcing insurance carriers to exclude terrorism coverage from business policies leaving policyholders exposed and stalling economic activity.
-The lack of terrorism risk coverage resulted in 300,000 jobs lost; the delay or cancellation of over $15 billion in real estate transactions in 17 states; a 6 year low in commercial construction.
-Since 2002, TRIA and its subsequent extensions have provided continuity to the marketplace so that policyholders American businesses large and small are able to obtain the insurance coverage they need to manage terrorism risk, grow their businesses, create jobs and protect the workers they employ.
+The lack of terrorism risk coverage resulted in 300,000 jobs lost; the delay or cancellation of over $15 billion in real estate transactions in 17 states; and a 6 year low in commercial construction.
+Since 2002, TRIA and its subsequent extensions have provided continuity to the marketplace so that policyholders American businesses large and small are able to obtain the insurance coverage they need to manage terrorism risk, grow their businesses, create jobs, and protect the workers they employ.

 Wasn’t TRIA intended to be temporary?

-While TRIA was originally intended to be a temporary measure a bridge to a time when reinsurers returned to the marketplace reinsurers remain unable to accurately measure the type, frequency and potential losses from a large scale terror attack.
+While TRIA was originally intended to be a temporary measure a bridge to a time when reinsurers returned to the marketplace reinsurers remain unable to accurately measure the type, frequency and potential losses from a large-scale terror attack.
 An analysis by Bloomberg Government indicated that “there is no reason to assume that reinsurers will re-enter the market if the TRIA program expires, and every reason to assume that the availability of coverage will fall.”